Most common question asked by folks looking to get started in ham radio is, “where do I begin?“

 - Technician Class: Pass Your Amateur Radio Technician Class Test – The Easy Way by Craig “Buck” K4IA

-- The Ham Radio Prep Technician Class License Manual (2022 – 2026) – you can also sign up for their online training, if you wish.
+- The Ham Radio Prep Technician Class License Manual (2026 – 2030 Edition) – you can also sign up for their online training. – *They currently offer a FREE PDF version of their study guide*

 - any “FREE” App/s for on your cell phone (search for Ham Exam Practice, or similar terms)